AdaCompNUS/despot/README.md

 For bug reports and suggestions, please email motion@comp.nus.edu.sg.

 [1] Online POMDP Planning with Regularization.
+Nan Ye, Adihraj Somani, David Hsu and Wee Sun Lee.
+In preparation.
+This extends our NIPS 2013 paper with an improved search algorithm, its analysis, and more empirical results.

 ================================================================================